 No annual fee credit cards let you enjoy a range of features and perks without having to pay a yearly account fee.
-Depending on the type of card you choose, you’ll enjoy no annual fee for the life of the card or a S$0 annual fee for a promotional period (such as the first year you have the card).
-There are also some credit cards that offer a waived annual fee on an ongoing basis if you meet specific spending criteria.
+Depending on the type of card you choose, you’ll pay no annual fee for the life of the card or a S$0 annual fee for a promotional period (such as the first year).
+Other cards are fee-free if you meet certain spending goals.

-A no annual fee credit card doesn’t charge you for yearly account maintenance, which could save you anywhere from S$30 to S$700 or more per year.
+A no annual fee credit card doesn’t charge you for yearly account maintenance, which could save you anywhere from S$30 to thousands of dollars per year.
 This type of credit card can be ideal if you want to keep your costs low or if you don’t use your card regularly and can’t justify paying high fees.

 What types of no annual fee credit cards are available?

-While some no annual fee credit cards are very basic, others offer a range of additional features and benefits.
-If you want to get access to other credit card features while paying a S$0 annual fee, you can use the sections below to compare credit cards that combine a S$0 annual fee with everything from 0% balance transfer offers to bonus rewards points and complimentary extras.
+While some no annual fee credit cards are pretty basic, others offer a range of additional features and benefits.
+If you want to get access to other credit card features while paying a S$0 annual fee, you can use the table above to compare credit cards that combine a S$0 annual fee with a variety of other benefits.
+These could include rewards, air miles and complimentary extras such as luggage.